mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 ### Universal Pattern Matching (MESA Theory)<a id="part-9"></a>

-So how can one start developing a multicomputational model to describe emergence?
+How can one develop a multicomputational model to describe emergence?

 The answer lies in applying our understanding of how systems self-organise and minimise free-energy with respect to the lens of multicomputation.
 We'll use these branches, along with assembly theory to introduce a theoretical framework called MESA (Multicomputational Emergent Self-Assembly) to unify these ideas.